Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-12-23-SY-PCA_rnaseq_ref_genomes_annots.md

 ---
 layout: post
-title: PCA for gene count comparison between 2012 and 2023 reference genomes (post in progress)
+title: PCA for gene count comparison between NCBI Crassostrea gigas Annotation Release 101 and GCF_963853765.1-RS_2024_06 reference genomes (post in progress)
 tags: rnaseq pca
 ---

 ## 12-23-2024

 The goal here was to compare gene counts between `rnaseq` runs using
-1. [The NCBI reference genome and gene annotations from the period of Roberto's study](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_000297895.1/) (herein referred to as `2012`)
+1. [The NCBI reference genome and gene annotations from the period of Roberto's study](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_000297895.1/) (herein referred to as `NCBI Crassostrea gigas Annotation Release 101`)
-2. The most recent [reference genome and gene annotations](https://ncbi.nlm.nih.gov/datasets/genome/GCA_963853765.1/) (herein referred to as `2023`) for C. gigas.
+2. The most recent [reference genome and gene annotations](https://ncbi.nlm.nih.gov/datasets/genome/GCA_963853765.1/) (herein referred to as `GCF_963853765.1-RS_2024_06`) for C. gigas.

 ## Motivation
 As previously [noted](https://resilience-biomarkers-for-aquaculture.github.io/SW-CGI_ID_matching_attemp_1/), in attemping to compare gene counts between
 Roberto's results and `rnaseq` results, we encountered the following hurdle:
 The gene count matrix that Roberto provided predominantly used gene IDs prefixed with `MSTRG_` (novel or unannotated genes/transcripts identified by
-StringTie) and `CGI_` (CpG islands), whereas the available NCBI annotations, and thus gene count data, for `2023` uses gene IDs prefixed with `LOC_`, commonly used for annotated or predicted genes that don't yet have an official gene symbol or name.
+StringTie) and `CGI_` (CpG islands), whereas the available NCBI annotations, and thus gene count data, for `GCF_963853765.1-RS_2024_06` uses gene IDs prefixed with `LOC_`, commonly used for annotated or predicted genes that don't yet have an official gene symbol or name.
-However, we found that the `2012` NCBI genome and annotations did use `LOC_` gene IDs, which facilitates matching by ID rather than requiring BLAST or other indirect gene ID matching methods.
+However, we found that the `NCBI Crassostrea gigas Annotation Release 101` NCBI genome and annotations did use `LOC_` gene IDs, which facilitates matching by ID rather than requiring BLAST or other indirect gene ID matching methods.

-So, for this current task, we used the `2012` reference genome (linked above) as as a proxy for Roberto's, supported by the fact that it represents the state of the art at the time of his publication.
+So, for this current task, we used the `NCBI Crassostrea gigas Annotation Release 101` reference genome (linked above) as as a proxy for Roberto's, supported by the fact that it represents the state of the art at the time of his publication.

+Because we're only varying the reference genome and annotations here, keeping the derivation of gene counts via `rnaseq` fixed, this task is primaraily an exploration of the effect of using the updated reference genome and annotations during reanalysis.
+This may provide insight when doing future reanalysis where the reference genome and annotations have been updated since an original study.

+Secondarily, we may wish to see whether Principal Component Analysis reveals significant contributions from the genes that Roberto cites.

 ## Method
-We ran `rnaseq` on Seqera usnig `2012` using the following parameters, which are identical to the `2023` run with the obvious exceptions of reference genome and annotation paths:
+We ran `rnaseq` on Seqera usnig `NCBI Crassostrea gigas Annotation Release 101` using the following parameters, which are identical to the `GCF_963853765.1-RS_2024_06` run with the obvious exceptions of reference genome and annotation paths:
 ```
 {
     "remove_ribo_rna": false,